cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 ++++++++++++++++++++++++++
 The Reactor is a simple, general reactor based on static compositional transformations to model fuel burnup.
-The user specifies a set of fresh fuel compositions the Reactor accepts and corresponding spent fuel compositions the reactor discharged from the core.
+The user specifies a set of fresh fuel compositions the Reactor accepts and corresponding spent fuel compositions the reactor discharges from the core.
 No incremental transmutation takes place.
 Rather, at the end of an operational cycle, the batch being discharged from the core is instantaneously transmuted from its original fresh fuel composition into its spent fuel form.